The purpose of PAMS is to:

 - Fuse these audiences with brand, digital and other media studies

-The first PAMS was released in April 2018 and measure the audiences of over 150 newspapers, magazines and websites.
+The first PAMS was released in April 2018 and measures the audiences of over 150 newspapers, magazines and websites.

-Nielsen Watch conduct this survey on behalf of the PRC.
+- Nielsen Watch conducts this survey on behalf of the PRC.

-The next PAMS survey will take place in 2019.
+- The next PAMS survey takes place in 2019.

 Media Synergy 2017

 This study, conducted by GFK, proved conclusively that print consistently delivers a higher ROI than radio or media types.
 Results are available in the Media Library.

 The Establishment Survey